mz3r0/software-engineering/Programming paradigms & types of languages.md

 > **TODO: Expand on the topic of latent typing**

 Strongly typed language examples include Java, C, C++.
 Some languages considered weakly typed include Python, PHP and JavaScript, which allow for more flexibility in type conversions.

+---

+## Imperative & Declarative

+Programming paradigms classify programming languages based on their features.
+One language may be classified into multiple paradigms.

+**Imperative programming**.
+In this programming paradigm, we describe the statements that change the program's state.
+Focus is on how the program operates, step by step; given a sequence of instructions/commands.
+This is often contrasted to high-level descriptions of its expected results, as observed in Declarative programming.

+Imperative languages are often low-level, meaning they are closer to the hardware and have more control over the memory and performance.
+Some examples of imperative languages are C, Java, and Python.

+The programming paradigm used to build programs for almost all computers typically follows an imperative model.
+Digital computer hardware is designed to execute machine code, which is native to the computer and is usually written in the imperative style, although low-level compilers and interpreters using other paradigms exist for some architectures such as lisp machines.
+Many imperative programming languages (such as Fortran, BASIC, and C) are abstractions of assembly language.

+> Imperative literally means giving authoritative command for a specific needs.

+**Declarative programming**.
+In this programming paradigm logic of computation is expressed without describing its control flow.
+Many languages that apply this style attempt to minimize or eliminate side effects by describing what the program must accomplish in terms of the problem domain, rather than describing _how_ to accomplish it as a sequence of the programming language primitives; the how being left up to the language's implementation.
+This is in contrast with imperative programming, which implements algorithms in explicit steps.

+In a few words, declarative programming focuses on what to achieve rather than how to achieve it.
+Declarative languages are often high-level, meaning they are more abstract and expressive and have less control over the details.

+Common declarative languages include those of database query languages (e.g., SQL, XQuery), regular expressions, logic programming (e.g. Prolog, Datalog, answer set programming), **functional programming** (Haskell, OCamel), and configuration management systems.
+Functional and logic programming languages are characterized by a declarative programming style.